angelaslinker/PHPMotors/README.md

 # PHPMotors
 ## Skills and Features
-### Webpage for vehicles the shows my skills with PHP and MySQL
+### Webpage for vehicles that shows my skills with PHP and MySQL